orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - start with one, find match, then match entire structure and revert if not. ; one way.
 Detach and reattach.
 - Local modular structure: left/right collapse simultaneously to get a modular rewrite in ; then check locally to break the recursion.
-- Switch perspective is switching names of functions `.reverse`
+- Switch perspective is switching names of functions
-		# @see "Reversibility after ignoring some difference": https://orbitmines.com/papers/on-orbits-equivalence-and-inconsistencies#:~:text=Another%20example%20of%20this%20is%20reversibility
-		# @see "More accurately phrased as the assumption of Reversibility: with the potential of being violated.": https://orbitmines.com/papers/on-orbits-equivalence-and-inconsistencies#:~:text=On%20Assumptions%20%26%20Assumption%20Violation

 `.none`
 There are many ways of phrasing ; "it's explored/.../branched but dies", ..., "looked at, then ignored".